 As mentioned earlier, the food court at Costco serves mainly hot food and that is a no-no when using your EBT card.

-But I’m not sure about the soft-serve ice cream, does anyone know if that is allowed?
+But I’m not sure about the soft-serve ice cream or fruit smoothie, does anyone know if that is allowed?

 Can I Buy Gas at Costco with my EBT Card?